Let The Sun Shine!

 So it would be pretty obvious that, at this point, I can just conclude this post by saying ‘Right, I’m going to run a long way regularly and do circuit classes.
 See ya!’.
 The thing is… I HATE running!
 And I’m not sure my body can do it any more either.
 I used to run.
 I even trained for a marathon in my twenties but, in the process of doing that, my leg broke and I got a blood clot.
 A kindly physiotherapist at the time told me that some bodies are just not designed for running and maybe I was one of those…!!
 I might have been adamantly against that sentiment at the time but I’ve grown to agree with her now, although for a very different reason.
 My reason is… I just don’t like it.
 And Dr Kelly Turner highlighted in her first book ‘Radical Remission‘ that it is important to increase positive emotions and remove negative/repressed emotions.
 So running flies in the face of that.
 I started to look for an alternative.

-Finding My Form of Exercise
+Finding My Form Of Exercise

 I knew that I needed to find something that I could enjoy as well as challenge my cardio fitness.
 I also knew that I wanted it to be an activity based in nature.
 I believe that nature is deeply healing and gets our bodies to reset back to the way they’re actually supposed to work.
 I have always found that to be true for my mental health.
 When I’m all wound-up and stressed out, taking a walk in nature brings me right back to myself again.
 I suspect the power of nature works the same way for the physical body.